 - Display Your Credibility

 Do you have endorsements from respected organizations / individuals?
-Trust is a big deal for some people, so your endorsements can be used as signals that you’re someone who knows what they’re talking about and can be relied upon.
+Trust is a big deal for most people, so your endorsements can be used as signals that you’re someone who knows what they’re talking about and can be relied upon.
 Such signals may help to keep people on your blog.

 Thanks for visiting!